 At last count, I have worked with approximately 2000 people from 100 countries.
 I have lived in Singapore, France, the United Kingdom and the United States.

-- Since 2006: Lee Kuan Yew School of Public Policy, National University of Singapore (NUS).
-Seven years as full-time Assistant Professor.
-Since 2013, Adjunct Associate Professor
+2006 – 18 National University of Singapore, Lee Kuan Yew School of Public Policy: Seven years as full-time Assistant Professor, six years as Adjunct Associate Professor

-- Since 2014: School of Social Sciences, Singapore Management University: Adjunct Professor of Leadership Studies
+2014 – 17 Singapore Management University, School of Social Sciences: Adjunct Professor of Leadership Studies

 1999 – Yahoo!, Cupertino, California: Usability Intern